 Today is always a good time to start new habits that support a long, healthy life.
 If you’re tired of heavy, draining periods every month, choose something safe, natural, and effective for long-term relief.

 Call today for an appointment that could change the way you think about health care.
 Period.

 Herbal Relief for PMS-related Acne, Cramps and Migraines

-Something special happens in the first few minutes after I close my office door to talk privately with a patient.
+Something special happens in the first few minutes after I close my office door to talk privately with a client.
 Something very personal and comfortable is exchanged in those quiet conversations.

-For centuries, women have been the family healers, applying herbs to aches and pains with only the knowledge passed down from our own mothers and grandmothers.
+For centuries, women have been the family healers, applying herbs to aches and pains with only the knowledge passed down from mothers and grandmothers.

 Talk about a hornet’s nest!
 I had no idea I carried around such ridiculous stress and self-judgement.